-Bethany Slater is an oboist and reed-maker and ceramicist based in Washington DC.
+Bethany Slater is an oboist, reed-maker, and ceramicist based in Washington DC.
 She is the oboist and English hornist for Inscape, a chamber orchestra that predominantly performs music of emerging American composers.
 Inscape has recorded two albums and two EPs under the Sono Luminus label.
 Their debut album, "Sprung Rhythm," was nominated for a Grammy.

 Bethany has appeared frequently with the Windham Chamber Music Festival, and the Pikes Falls Chamber Music Festival.
 Previously, she held the positions of principal oboe with the Glens Falls Symphony Orchestra and 2nd oboe of Lincoln Center's Mostly Mozart Festival Orchestra.